contributor bios

 Kevin R. Farrell, Jr.

-Kevin R. Farrell, Jr. is a Brooklyn, NY based artist, poet, and educator.
-His artwork is neo-neo-expressionist with a focus on getting out what he can no longer hold in.
+Kevin R. Farrell, Jr. is a Brooklyn, NY based artist, poet, and educator whose work documents a husband and father dancing the fine line between spiritual bliss and emotional upheaval.
 His life is a work in progress.

 Halley Fehner